gokayfem/ComfyUI_VLM_nodes/README.md

   item.
 Florence/PaLI masks use `BHW`.
 - `forceInput` string hacks were removed, preventing frontend widget-index drift.
 - Downloads stay inside the configured ComfyUI model directory.
+- CI installs and imports the full pack on Linux Python 3.10/3.13, Windows Python 3.12, and macOS Python 3.12.
+Backend contracts for CUDA, ROCm, Metal, XPU, and CPU are exercised without pretending hosted CPU runners are GPUs.

 Run local checks with: